-Our mom has been making these for as long as we can remember.
+Our mom has been making these Chicken and Cream Cheese Roll-Ups on a black plate with gravy served on top for as long as we can remember.
 These were a staple at our house growing up, and they were always one of our favorites!

 Whether you call them chicken pockets, chicken pillows, or chicken roll-ups, these cheesy, chicken rolls are perfect for little hands who always want to “dip” their food (anyone else’s kids the same way?!).

 We know that everyone has their favorite way of making this recipe, so here’s ours.

 Want even more recipe ideas that use already made chicken ?!
 Try these 45 Cold Chicken Recipes (Best Leftover Chicken Ideas)!